 Our Nucleus guest writer Vance VanDoren is Editor of the The Automation Integrator Guide.
 He has over thirty years of experience in the Control Systems Integration industry and holds a PhD in Process Control Theory from Purdue University.
+The following article is translated from an interview with SCADA software expert Ken Baker of Nucleus.

 For my first job out of grad school, I joined a team of programmers to develop a supervisory control and data acquisition (SCADA) system for Texas Instruments.
 Our goal was to make it sufficiently flexible and versatile to be applicable to all the industrial automation systems in all the industries that used our PLCs.